Deb thru-hiked the Appalachian Trail and is a Search & Rescue volunteer and writer living in Flagstaff, AZ.

-That white rectangle painted on the telephone pole is a "blaze" marking the route of the Appalachian Trail.
-You'll find these blazes all along the trail's 2,179 miles on trees, rocks, posts, and even the occasional water fountain, speed limit sign post, and other random objects.
+That white rectangle painted on the telephone pole in the photo above is a "blaze" marking the route of the Appalachian Trail.
+You'll find these blazes all along the trail's 2,179 miles on trees, rocks, posts, and even the occasional water fountain, speed limit signpost, and other random objects.

 Trail Days in Damascus: When and How it All Started

 The year 1987 was the 50th anniversary of the Appalachian Trail, which passes right through Damascus.
 That year, members of the Town Council decided to celebrate the anniversary with an event for hikers.

 At that time, there was no town park in Damascus, so the small festival was held in the parking lot of the town hall and behind the bank.
 The festival was held again the following year, the year after that, and every year that's followed, growing to the tens of thousands.

 In the early years of Trail Days, a street was sometimes roped off for a dance, but there were no vendors.
 There were only the hikers and the cyclists who followed, who inspired the town to rebuild its economy, which had been devastated by flooding and the loss of most of its industry.

 Nowadays, it's estimated that the Trail Days festival easily brings in more than $1 million to Damascus during that single long weekend.
 Many of the local businesses depend on Trail Days, which is said to be kind of like Christmas for Damascus.